Driving to Big White - Day Parking is Free!

 FREE DAY PARKING

-Day parking is available at Gem Lake, Black Forest and Happy Valley parking lots.
+Day parking is available at Gem Lake, Ridge, Black Forest and Happy Valley parking lots.
 Parking will be limited, these lots are for day parking ONLY.

 Skiers who need rentals or other equipment should park in Happy Valley and take a free gondola ride on Lara's Gondola to the Village, where our main tickets office, rentals, retail and other services are located.